harsh-095/AgriGuru/README.md

 9. Query based searchs , SQL query integration
    10 .
 Optimization Techniques like User Feedback
 10. Invalidating wrong response in cache or remove old data
+11. Combining all apis in one, crop , image

 #### Set Up